-There are two steps to applying for public financing:
+There are two main forms for applying for public financing:

 - 1. Opt-In Complete LPF Form 1 (Acceptance/Rejection of Public Financing) to accept or reject public financing no later than 14 days after the City Clerk has certified the names of all candidates to appear on the ballot (usually mid-August).
 [OMC § 3.13.070] - The failure to file on time LPF Form 1 shall constitute an irrevocable rejection of public financing for the upcoming election. - 2.
 Apply for Program Participation Complete LPF Form 2 (Application) to formally apply for public financing.
 LPF Form 2 requires the following: - Campaign Information Be sure that we have all current campaign contact information as we use this information to communicate with you and your campaign staff regarding all aspects of your public financing participation, including when your check is ready. - Tax ID/EIN Number Campaign committees will need to obtain a Taxpayer/Employer Identification Number (EIN) from the Internal Revenue Service (IRS) to receive reimbursement payments from the City.
 You can electronically file for an EIN as a political organization at www.irs.gov.
 Once you have obtained your EIN from the IRS, you will need to submit a completed IRS Form W-9 to the PEC.
 If you encounter any trouble obtaining your EIN, contact PEC staff for assistance. - Proof of Contributions Received The candidate must submit copies of campaign contributions (i.e., contribution checks; not cash) demonstrating that the candidate has received contributions from Oakland donors totaling at least 5% of the voluntary spending limit for the office being sought.
 The written instrument used to make the contribution must demonstrate an Oakland address.
 Candidates may submit contributions received electronically from Oakland residents to meet the 5% contribution threshold.
 In that case, candidates should request that the vendor collecting the online contributions send a CSV (comma separated variable) report directly to the PEC to validate contributor and payment information.
 PEC staff can assist you with this process.
-[OMC § 3.13.080(C)]
+Note that contributions from a candidate's own funds shall not be counted toward meeting this 5% requirement.
+[OMC § 3.13.08o(C)]

-1 The Public Ethics Commission annually adjusts the voluntary spending limits every January to reflect any increase in the Consumer Price Index.
-The voluntary spending limits and campaign contribution limits for 2020are included at the end of this Guide.
+&lt;sup>1 The Public Ethics Commission annually adjusts the voluntary spending limits every January to reflect any increase in the Consumer Price Index.
+The voluntary spending limits and campaign contribution limits for 2022 are included at the end of this Guide.